piotrm35/road_inspection_viewer/README.md

 Remember to select a layer with a road inspection and a start point first.

-If You want to see geotagged photos on a map and inspect them by this plugin take a look in my Github repository: https://github.com/piotrm35/EXIF_parser
+If You want to see geotagged photos on a map and inspect them by this plugin take a look in my EXIF_parser Github repository.

 # License:
 GNU General Public License, version 2